a collaboration with Jonathon Porritt

-Led by the Change in Nature team (Andy Raingold and Chloe Revill), with the support of Jonathon Porritt, it draws on their 65+ years of combined experience in the field to reignite sustainability professionals’ personal leadership and drive.
+Led by the Change in Nature team (Andy Raingold and Chloe Revill), with the support of Jonathon Porritt, it draws on their 65+ years of combined experience in driving environmental, economic and social change to reignite your personal leadership.
 It combines a carefully curated set of deep discussions, workshops and personal reflection time, all in a pristine natural setting that will help you to truly unwind.
 Return better able to effectively drive change, resourced with new networks, capacities and insights.

 impact and outcomes

 Reignite is a unique retreat for deep reflection and reconnection among those seeking to drive change.
 It is at once a deeply personal experience that makes room for each individual’s line of enquiry, and a deeply shared experience that builds community and meets common needs.
 Years later, participants continue to tell us what a profound impact the retreat had on them, highlighting how it helped them to: